- Diarrhoeal disease is the second leading cause of death in children under five years old. It is both preventable and treatable.

 - A significant proportion of diarrhoeal disease can be prevented through safe drinking-water and adequate sanitation and hygiene.

-- Globally, there are nearly 1.7 billion cases of diarrhoeal disease every year.
+- Globally, there are nearly 1.7 billion cases of childhood diarrhoeal disease every year.

 - Diarrhoea is a leading cause of malnutrition in children under five years old.

-Diarrhoeal disease is the second leading cause of death in children under five years old, and is responsible for killing around 760 000 children every year.
+Diarrhoeal disease is the second leading cause of death in children under five years old, and is responsible for killing around 525 000 children every year.
 Diarrhoea can last several days, and can leave the body without the water and salts that are necessary for survival.
-Most people who die from diarrhoea actually die from severe dehydration and fluid loss.
+In the past, for most people, severe dehydration and fluid loss were the main causes of diarrhoea deaths.
+Now, other causes such as septic bacterial infections are likely to account for an increasing proportion of all diarrhoea-associated deaths.
 Children who are malnourished or have impaired immunity as well as people living with HIV are most at risk of life-threatening diarrhoea.

 Diarrhoea is defined as the passage of three or more loose or liquid stools per day (or more frequent passage than is normal for the individual).
 Frequent passing of formed stools is not diarrhoea, nor is the passing of loose, "pasty" stools by breastfed babies.